List of United States secretaries of state

-This is a list of secretaries of state of the United States.
+This is a list of United States secretaries of state.

 Secretaries of foreign affairs (1781–1789)

 On January 10, 1780, the Congress of the Confederation created the Department of Foreign Affairs.

 On August 10, 1781, Congress selected Robert R. Livingston, a delegate from New York, as the first secretary for foreign affairs.
 Livingston was unable to take office until October 20, 1781.
 He served until June 4, 1783, and was succeeded by Elias Boudinot, who was succeeded by John Jay on December 21, 1784, who served until March 4, 1789, when the government under the Articles of Confederation gave way to the government under the Constitution.

 The office of secretary of foreign affairs and the Department of Foreign Affairs were reinstated by a law signed by George Washington on July 27, 1789.
 John Jay retained the post on an interim basis, pending the return of Thomas Jefferson from France.